 Ashton’s RCIC Entry-to-Practice Exam (EPE) Prep course is offered to prepare graduates of the accredited Immigration Consultants of Canada Regulatory Council (ICCRC) educational programs for the membership examination.

 The program includes presentations along with interactive discussions and a simulated exam exercise with ICCRC sample questions, allowing students to review and recall knowledge in a collaborative environment.
+Students registered for this course have the option of purchasing practice exams from Emond Exam Prep at a substantially reduced cost.
+Full details as well as a discount coupon code will be provided upon registration.

 Ashton College Immigration Consultant Diploma graduates receive a discounted fee for this course.